Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: ENSEMBLING EXPERTS WITH CONFORMAL INFERENCE

 \section{ENSEMBLING EXPERTS WITH CONFORMAL INFERENCE}

 Multi-expert L2D, as defined above, operates by selecting just one expert upon deferral.
 This approach is sensible if querying each expert results in an independent expense (such as a consulting fee).
 However, in other settings, the cost incurred by deferring may just be that of time and efficiency (i.e.~a lack of automation).
-In this case, the cost of querying additional experts would be negligible; for example, we could send multiple experts a message in parallel asking for their decision.
+In this case, the cost of querying additional experts would be negligible; for example, we could send multiple experts simultaneous messages asking for their decisions.
 Given the estimators of $\mathbb{P}(\rsm_{j} = \ry | \vx)$ presented in the previous section, it is then natural to ask how we might ensemble experts according to these estimates of correctness.
 Below we present a methodology based on \textit{conformal inference} for obtaining dynamic, minimal ensembles of experts.

 \paragraph{Conformal Inference} \textit{Conformal inference} (CI) \citep{shafer2008tutorial} constructs a confidence interval (or set) for predictive inference.
-In the traditional multi-class classification setting, given a new observation $\vx_{n+1}$, we wish to determine the correct associated label $\ry_{n+1} = y_{n+1}^{*}$, where $y_{n+1}^{*}$ denotes the true class label.
-CI allows us to construct a distribution-free confidence set $\mathsf{C}(\vx_{n+1})$ that will cover the true label with \emph{marginal} probability $1-\alpha$: where $\mathfrak{P}$ represents the space of all distributions---hence the qualifier `distribution-free.'
+In the traditional multiclass classification setting, given a new observation $\vx_{n+1}$, we wish to determine the correct associated label $\ry_{n+1} = y_{n+1}^{*}$, where $y_{n+1}^{*}$ denotes the true class label.
+CI allows us to construct a distribution-free confidence set $\mathsf{C}(\vx_{n+1})$ that will cover the true label with \emph{marginal} probability $1-\alpha$: where $\mathfrak{P}$ represents the space of all distributions---hence the `distribution-free' quality.
 Denote the test statistic as $S(\vx, y; \mathcal{D})$.
 It is known as a \textit{non-conformity} function: a higher value of $S$ means that $(\vx, y)$ is less conforming to the distribution represented (empirically) by $\mathcal{D}$.
 Despite this guarantee, CI is only as good as its test statistic in practice.
 For instance, the marginal coverage is naively satisfied if we construct the set randomly by setting $\mathsf{C}(\vx) = \mathcal{Y}$ with probability $1-\alpha$ and returning the empty set otherwise.
 CI is implemented by calculating the non-conformity function on a validation set and computing the empirical $1-\alpha$ quantile (with a finite sample correction).
 At test time, elements are added to the set until the non-conformity function passes the previously-computed quantile.